saeedbidi/option_pricing/README.md

 # **Option Pricing Model with Black-Scholes, Monte Carlo and Binomial Tree Methods**

-This project implements the **Black-Scholes model** for pricing European call and put options, along with additional functionality for **Monte Carlo simulations** and the **Binomial Tree method**.
+This project implements the **Black-Scholes model**, **Monte Carlo simulations** and the **Binomial Tree method** for pricing European call and put options.
 Real-world stock data is fetched via the **Yahoo Finance API** to compute option prices, historical volatility, and option sensitivities (the Greeks).
-The project also provides visualizations and comparisons of option prices using all three methods.
+The project also provides visualisations and comparisons of option prices using all three methods.

 ## **Project Overview**